Methods of preventing infection transmission from person to person

-- You can use an antibacterial handrub between patients during a clinic session.
-Alcohol is not a cleaning agent so you should perform a proper handwash with soap and water at the beginning and completion of the clinic session, as well as after exposure to body fluids.
+- You can use an antibacterial handrub between seeing patients during a clinic session.
+Alcohol is not a cleaning agent, so you should perform a proper handwash with soap and water at the beginning and completion of the clinic session, as well as after exposure to body fluids.
 Alternatively, you can wash your hands between patients.

 - You should also decontaminate your hands:

 - before (and after) contact lens insertion or removal

 - after going to the toilet

 - when hands are visibly dirty

 - before (and after) contact with ocular surfaces and adnexae

 - before (and after, if necessary) administering medication, for example eye drops

 - after any possible microbial contamination, e.g. contact with body fluids, wounds, or clinical waste.